The images in this article were taken pre-COVID-19.

 Especially in light of the COVID-19 pandemic, where mental wellness and mental health are being so widely discussed, acts of doing good for others seem more important than ever – and the effects are felt in multiple ways.

 It’s been said that doing good for someone else interrupts tension-producing patterns in the brain and replaces them with a sense of purpose, positive emotion and higher confidence levels, and that people who volunteer feel a greater sense of satisfaction with their lives and consider their health generally better than those who don’t.

 2) It improves your employability

-Did you know volunteering is an excellent way to boost your career prospects?
+Volunteering is an excellent way to boost your career prospects.

 3) You’ll learn new skills

-So what are the reasons why employers are keen on hiring volunteers?
+Why are employers so keen on hiring volunteers?

-Employers love a candidate with a range of soft skills and luckily, volunteering gives you plenty of opportunities to add to your personal and professional skill set.
+Employers look for candidates with a range of hard skills and soft skills, and volunteering gives you plenty of opportunities to add to your personal and professional skill set.

-On a volunteer program, you’re faced with problems on a daily basis, and have to deal with a mix of personalities – all while adjusting to life outside of your comfort zone.
+On a volunteer program, you’re faced with problem-solving tasks on a daily basis, and have to work collaboratively with a team of mixed personalities – all while adjusting to life outside of your comfort zone.

-This all adds up and helps to improve your teamwork, leadership, problem-solving and people skills.
+This experience helps to improve your teamwork, leadership, problem-solving and people skills.